RevLmt/bl-vision/README.md

 [**Documentation**](https://github.com/RevLmt/bl-vision/wiki) is on the GitHub Wiki of this Repo.

 **Important** The easiest, most stable install comes by downloading the latest release!
+You'll need to change the naming of the zip and its containing folder to "bl-vision" (without the version number).
+If you want to not deal with that, just download the add-on from the Gumroad link above.

 ---